-The Full-Frequency Acoustics Toolbox (FullFAT) is an easy to use piece of software which allows for acoustic simulations of non-rectangular topologies.
-The modeling technique utilized is an image source method.
+The Low-Frequency Acoustics Toolbox (Low-FAT) is an easy to use piece of software which allows for acoustic simulations of non-rectangular topologies.
+The modeling technique utilized is a finite-difference time-domain (FDTD) method, which is generally most accurate and efficient for investigating low-frequency acoustics.
 Boundary conditions are treated as perfectly rigid with frequency-independent absorption.
 Any number of sources can be placed within the space (limited by the number of pressure grid points).
 By default, sources are omnidirectional point sources.
 Dipole or cardioid polar patterns are possible as well.

 Any number of listening points can be placed within the acoustical space (limited by the number of pressure grid points), placed automatically in a grid or manually by the user.
 Each listening point records the pressure response during the simulation which can be used later for data analysis.
+The option also exists to record the full pressure grid response across the entire simulation, which allows for detailed animations to be generated post-simulation.